 Minimum entry requirements:

-Five or equivalent GCSEs Level 4 – 9 which must include English Language and English Literature at Level 5 or above
+Five or more equivalent GCSEs Grades 4 – 9 which must include English Language and English Literature at Grade 5 or above

 • Can be taken with English Literature